VNG-Realisatie/API-Kennisbank/Design rules/readme.md

 _2.2 RESTful principles_

-_API principle: operations are Safe and/or Idempotent_
+- _API principle: operations are Safe and/or Idempotent_

-_API principle: do not maintain state information at the server_
+- _API principle: do not maintain state information at the server_

-_API principle: Only apply default HTTP operations_
+- _API principle: Only apply default HTTP operations_

-_API principle: Leave off trailing slashes from API endpoints_
+- _API principle: Leave off trailing slashes from API endpoints_

-_API principle: Define interfaces in Dutch unless there is an official English glossary_
+- _API principle: Define interfaces in Dutch unless there is an official English glossary_

-API principle: Use plural nouns to indicate resources API principle: Create relations of nested resources within the endpoint API principle: Implement custom representation if supported API principle: Implement operations that do not fit the CRUD model as sub-resources API principle: Documentation conforms to OAS v3.0 or newer API principle: Publish documentation in Dutch unless there is existing documentation in English or there is an official English glossary available
+- _API principle: Use plural nouns to indicate resources_
+- _API principle: Create relations of nested resources within the endpoint_
+- _API principle: Implement custom representation if supported_
+- _API principle: Implement operations that do not fit the CRUD model as sub-resources_
+- _API principle: Documentation conforms to OAS v3.0 or newer_
+- _API principle: Publish documentation in Dutch unless there is existing documentation in English or there is an official English glossary available_
-API principle: Include a deprecation schedule when publishing API changes
+- _API principle: Include a deprecation schedule when publishing API changes_

-2.3.1 Best practice(s)
+_2.3.1 Best practice(s)_
-API principle: Publish OAS at a base-URI in JSON-format API principle: Allow for a (maximum) 1 year deprecation period to a new API version API principle: Include only the major version number in the URI
+- _API principle: Publish OAS at a base-URI in JSON-format_
+- _API principle: Allow for a (maximum) 1 year deprecation period to a new API version_
+- _API principle: Include only the major version number in the URI_

-3. Normative API Principles
+3 Normative API Principles

-3.1 API-01: Operations are Safe and/or Idempotent
+- _3.1 API-01: Operations are Safe and/or Idempotent_
-3.2 API-02: Do not maintain state information at the server 3.3 API-03: Only apply default HTTP operations
+- _3.2 API-02: Do not maintain state information at the server_
+- _3.3 API-03: Only apply default HTTP operations_
-3.4 API-04: Define interfaces in Dutch unless there is an official English glossary 3.5 API-05: Use plural nouns to indicate resources
+- _3.4 API-04: Define interfaces in Dutch unless there is an official English glossary_
+- _3.5 API-05: Use plural nouns to indicate resources_
-3.6 API-06: Create relations of nested resources within the endpoint 3.7 API-09: Implement custom representation if supported 3.8 API-10: Implement operations that do not fit the CRUD model as sub-resources 3.9 API-16: Use OAS 3.0 for documentation
+- _3.6 API-06: Create relations of nested resources within the endpoint_
+- _3.7 API-09: Implement custom representation if supported_
+- _3.8 API-10: Implement operations that do not fit the CRUD model as sub-resources_
+- _3.9 API-16: Use OAS 3.0 for documentation_
-3.10 API-17: Publish documentation in Dutch unless there is existing documentation in English or there is an official English glossary available
+- _3.10 API-17: Publish documentation in Dutch unless there is existing documentation in English or there is an official English glossary available_
-3.11 API-18: Include a deprecation schedule when publishing API changes 3.12 API-19: Allow for a maximum 1 year transition period to a new API version 3.13 API-20: Include the major version number only in ihe URI 3.14 API-48: Leave off trailing slashes from API endpoints 3.15 API-51: Publish OAS at the base-URI in JSON-format_
+- _3.11 API-18: Include a deprecation schedule when publishing API changes_
+- _3.12 API-19: Allow for a maximum 1 year transition period to a new API version_
+- _3.13 API-20: Include the major version number only in ihe URI_
+- _3.14 API-48: Leave off trailing slashes from API endpoints_
+- _3.15 API-51: Publish OAS at the base-URI in JSON-format_

 ## 1. Redundantie in propertynamen wordt verwijderd